-More convenient than flying - which also remains prohibitively expensive for many - high-speed lines have dramatically reshaped the way China moves.
+More convenient than flying – which also remains prohibitively expensive for many – high-speed lines have dramatically reshaped the way China moves.
 Since its commencement in 2007, the high-speed network has carried nearly double the amount of passengers each month than the country’s domestic airlines.
-In response, aviation companies have moved to halt service on routes less than 500km when high-speed rail links are available and have reduced flights on routes a distance of 500-750 km.
+In response, aviation companies have moved to halt service on routes less than 500 kilometers when high-speed rail links are available, and have reduced flights on routes a distance of 500-750 kilometers.

-With passenger traffic steadily growing at 28 percent a year, the number of high-speed rail travelers was recently expected to surpass the 54 million people a month who board domestic flights in the United States, the world’s largest domestic air market.
+With passenger traffic steadily growing at 28% a year, the number of high-speed rail travelers was recently expected to surpass the 54 million people a month who board domestic flights in the United States, the world’s largest domestic air market.

 China's high-speed rail network now boasts the world's largest grid.
 (Image via SCMP)